cb-v4s/ghoulies/README.md

 ### Setup

-Make sure you have installed the lastest version of docker desktop on your machine and on your path.
+Make sure you have installed the latest version of docker desktop on your machine and on your path.

 ###### Development